James Webb Space Telescope

 As the successor to the Hubble Space Telescope, Webb is slated for launch in 2021 and will take three months to travel 1.5 million kilometers (940,000 miles) to a point in space where it will be balanced between the gravity of the Earth and the sun.

-The successor to the Hubble Space Telescope, the JWST is slated for launch in 2019.
-The JWST is a large, infrared-optimized telescope designed to study the formation of the first stars and galaxies, the evolution of galaxies, the production of elements by stars, and the process of star and planet formation.
-The JWST will be located much farther from Earth than Hubble, traveling 940,000 miles in space.
-It will contain a tennis court-sized sun shade that will keep the telescope cold, which is necessary for viewing infrared light.
-The JWST will be packed inside and carried into orbit aboard an expendable launch vehicle.
+Webb is a large, infrared-optimized telescope designed to study the formation of the first stars and galaxies, the evolution of galaxies, the production of elements by stars and the process of star and planet formation.
+Webb will be located much farther from Earth than Hubble and will contain a tennis court-sized sun shade that will keep the telescope cold, which is necessary for viewing infrared light.
+Webb will be packed inside and carried into orbit aboard an Ariane 5 launch vehicle.